Bone Tomahawk: Filming

 Principal photography occurred over 21 days at the Paramount Ranch in California.
 Previously, the crew scouted filming locations at New Mexico, Utah, and Romania.
 Before filming began, experts told Zahler that shooting could take sixty days and cost $10 million, so Zahler kept a close eye on the schedule while filming and relying on staff to get the job done in a short amount of time.
 The actors performed their roles in the shortest amount of time possible, with one of the scenes using two takes; Russell also gave advice on shooting the violent scenes of the film.
 During filming, there were multiple firearms malfunctioning, as well as problems regarding special effects, makeup, personnel, and positioning.
 In order to shoot scenes with multiple characters on-screen, Bone Tomahawk was shot with a RED Dragon camera at a ratio of 2.35:1.
 In October 2017, Zahler reflected that he did not like that camera due to it being visually noisy, which led him to switch to the RED Weapon camera in his next film Brawl in Cell Block 99.
-Zahler avoids using too many close-ups in the film, remarking that "most of the time you interact with people, you’re not looking just their faces from a close distance unless you’re intimate."
+Zahler avoids using too many close-ups in the film, remarking that "most of the time you interact with people, you're not looking just their faces from a close distance unless you're intimate."
 He believes that modern filmmaking's use of close-ups misses a lot of body language, especially the hands.

-Bone Tomahawk is well-known for its violent scenes in the troglodytes' cave, with the most notable being Hunt and Chicory watching Nick get torn in half by the cannibals.
+Bone Tomahawk is well-known for its violent scenes in the troglodytes' cave, most notably when Nick is mutilated and torn in half by the cannibals.

 The troglodytes' cave was shot in California and was a setting in the TV series Weeds and the movie Iron Man (2008).
 Zahler shows a dry presentation of violence in his films, using long shots to capture horrific violent acts on people, similar to Cannibal Holocaust (1980).
-Zahler explained that violence enhances the characters, stating: "By showing all that violence and showing him talking the guy through it—for me it was always a real scene of strength for Sheriff Hunt, to not just cower away or start blubbering—he’s talking a person through the worst moment of his life.
-As hideous as the violence is in that scene, it’s a real showing of character strength for Sheriff Hunt.
-He endures that and does something during those actions that most people couldn’t do."
+Zahler explained that violence enhances the characters, stating: "By showing all that violence and showing him talking the guy through it—for me it was always a real scene of strength for Sheriff Hunt, to not just cower away or start blubbering—he's talking a person through the worst moment of his life.
+As hideous as the violence is in that scene, it's a real showing of character strength for Sheriff Hunt.
+He endures that and does something during those actions that most people couldn't do."
 Zahler did not fully focus the camera on the troglodytes, wanting to make their culture more mysterious.

 Music

 The film's soundtrack was composed by Zahler's friend Jeff Herriott.
 Herriott made the music accompany "long shots, rather than close-ups" and function as mood-setting or establish scenes and make transitions when there was no dialogue.
-Lakeshore Records released the soundtrack in Digital on October 23, 2015 and in Vinyl formats.
+Lakeshore Records released the soundtrack in Digital on October 23, 2015 and in vinyl formats.